sumitDas28/software-architecture/microservices-architecture-design/README.md

 - Services communicate with each other by using well-defined APIs.
 Internal implementation details of each service are hidden from other services.
 - Supports polyglot programming.
 For example, services don't need to share the same technology stack, libraries, or frameworks.

 ![](images/microservices-logical.png)

+## Benefits

+- Agility
+- Small focussed teams Ex: 5-9 people team to build, test and deploy a feature.
+- Small code base
+- free to choose any technology for a service
+- fault isolation
+- scalability
+- data isolation

+## Challenges

+- Complexity
+- lack of governance
+- network congestion and latency
+- data integrity
+- management
+- versioning